What is the product backlog and how to optimize it?

 When receiving ideas from the stakeholders, make sure you understand the reason behind a particular addition, the amount of value it contributes to the product, and the specifications of the item.

-The product backlog should contain clearly defined and high-priority items at the time as well as vague items that have not a high priority at the bottom.
+The product backlog should contain clearly defined and high-priority items at the time as well as vague items that don’t have a high priority at the bottom.

 4. Making Updates